To Know This

 Too many times the trust was betrayed.
 It was so tiring being betrayed and broken over and over again.

-I needed someone to show me how to trust without the fear of complete devastation.
+I yearn for someone to show me how to trust without the fear of complete devastation.

 I needed something different, someone different who was willing to help me believe in trust when I no longer thought I could.